 Because of this, it is extremely important that our implements, surfaces, and basins are extremely clean, and that we treat every client as if they’re immunocompromised.

 Sanitation is basic tidiness.
 Our tables and surfaces are wiped free of dust and debris, the floors are swept, the treatment area is free of trash, and soiled towels are stored in a sealed container.
 Our hands are washed thoroughly prior to and immediately after servicing a client, and we wear gloves.
 Metal implements are scrubbed with soap and water.
+Sanitizing is a necessary part of our standard procedures at Unvarnished, but it is not enough to provide adequate protection from transmittable disorders.

 Disinfection is the destruction of viruses, bacteria, and fungi.
 Properly disinfecting implements and surfaces makes transmission of infections or disease incredibly unlikely.
 The combination of proper sanitation and disinfection of tools, surfaces, and equipment with an EPA-registered disinfectant has generally been considered an effective strategy for safety in salons and spas, but at Unvarnished, we’re not happy to stop there.